Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Rule-Out Medical Issues

-Some health issues can cause a dog to put on weight, these can include water retention, hypothyroidism, Cushing's Disease and diabetes.
+Some health issues that can cause a dog to put on weight, these can include water retention, hypothyroidism, Cushing's Disease, and diabetes.
 Some medications will also cause weight gain.
 Your pet will usually display other symptoms of these diseases, but if you are struggling to get your pet to lose weight it might be worth having your vet check them over.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.